 , and the Center For Contemporary Opera in New York City selected to perform excerpts from it.

-Susan has finally committed to a recording project.
-Her first ever CD release is expected momentarily...
+Susan finally committed to a recording project.
+October 31, 2016 she released her first ever CD...
 Pagan Lullabies

 is a collecton of modal songs rejoicing in nature.
 In each piece Susan arranges words, sounds and movement to recreate the experience.
 Susan defines this non genre as Imagic Music.
 Defying genre, the music aims to sound like what the music is about.